aws-samples/aws-hpc-tutorials/content/04-serverless/02-serverless-iam/02-iam-policy2.md

    You should see a similar image as this one:
 ![Lambda Basic Settings](/images/serverless/iam-policy-result.png)

-In the next section, we will modify our AWS ParallelCluster configuration and update the cluster to apply our newly created policy.
+In the next section, you will modify our AWS ParallelCluster configuration and update the cluster to apply our newly created policy.

 {{% notice tip %}}